 THE ASSEMBLED MULTITUDE – Somehow, this group, playing very white-bread instrumentals, got a hit with their rendition of the Tommy overture.
 What’s even more incredible is that most of these cats became MFSB.

-JUSTIN BIEBER – I’m not ready to review this yet, or maybe every.
+JUSTIN BIEBER – I’m not ready to review him yet, or maybe every.
 Especially not the one with Skrillex.
 Just…no.

 STEPHEN BISHOP – There’s a reason Belushi smashed his guitar in Animal House.

 THE BROTHERS FOUR – The whitetest white people ever.